 Tryptase is an enzyme that is released, along with histamine and other chemicals, from mast cells when they are activated as part of a normal immune response as well as in allergic (hypersensitivity) responses.
 This test measures the amount of tryptase in the blood.

-Mast cells are large tissue cells found throughout the body.
+Mast cells are immune cells resident in tissues throughout the body.
 They are present in highest amounts in the skin, the lining of the intestine and air passages, and the bone marrow.
 They contain granules that store a number of chemicals, including tryptase and histamine.
 When mast cells are activated, they release their contents.
-If a person has too many mast cells (mastocytosis) and/or the cells are activated inappropriately, the chemicals that are released (especially histamine) may cause symptoms that range from moderate to life-threatening.
+If a person has clumps of abnormal mast cells (mastocytosis) and/or the cells are activated inappropriately, the chemicals that are released (especially histamine) may cause symptoms that range from moderate to life-threatening.

 In some cases, tryptase levels will be high in persons with mast cell activation disorders, in which mast cells become activated without apparent allergies or other reasons.